cadebrown/old.cade.site/_drafts/2021-09-28-diy-regex-engine.md

 thumb: /files/diy-regex-engine.webp
 ---

-I was in need of a regex engine... so I decided I would write my own.
+i was in need of a regex engine... so i decided i would write my own.
 In a single file, we implement a regex engine (including a regex pattern parser, compiler, and matching engine), and an implementation of a `mg` (for `my-grep`) in C, in a single file: [`mg.c` on GitHub](https://gist.github.com/CadeBrown/a949ed37fe15022c101cfe92f7abc72f)

 <!--more-->